Alejandrodelgado/cloud-iot/README.md

 	ibmcloud login -a cloud.ibm.com -r eu-es -g default

 if there is problem accesing with ibmcloudcli you have two options:
-	1.- eliminate the need  of MFA  that disable the ability to login just with user password https://cloud.ibm.com/iam/settings?tab=authentication click -- No MFA, disabled CLI logins--
+	1.- eliminate the need  of MFA  that disable the ability to login just with user password \n https://cloud.ibm.com/iam/settings?tab=authentication click -- No MFA, disabled CLI logins--
    		Unmark -- disble cli login with only a password ...